-Supports staff hiring processes, including developing job descriptions, interviewing and reference checking, handling employment offers, and conducting orientation.
-Drafts templates and routine offer letters.
-Maintains appropriate human resources data and records, solving a range of straightforward problems using standard procedures.
+Guides staff hiring processes, including developing job descriptions, interviewing and reference checking, handling employment offers, and conducting orientation.
+Develops templates and drafts routine offer letters.
+Maintains appropriate human resources data and records, solving a range of problems using best practices.

 Performs other related work as needed.

 Experience in human resources at a higher education institution and working with labor unions.